agiliopadua/md/README.md

 * `ljmols` -- simple MD code for 2-site Lennard-Jones molecules
 * `water` -- simulation of water using LAMMPS
 * `solvation` -- simulation of solvation of NaCl and ethelene glycol in water using LAMMPS

+## Utilities

+Utilities to plot LAMMPS output from `log.lammps, to display the simulation box using VMD, etc.